-Data Source Snapshots: These are snapshots of the data source that are taken by clicking New Snapshot to run the Data Source Snapshot job.
-Snapshots can also be taken during the data set job, data update job, and prediction jobs.
+Data Source Snapshots: These are snapshots of the data source that are created when a user uploads data, updates data, or starts a prediction.
 A snapshot can be selected to populate the Total Targets by Collection Lag (days) and the Snapshot Data Source Messages at the bottom of the page.

 Total Targets by Collection Lag (days): This chart visualizes the latest view of the collection lag for the target data set.
 It shows the number of targets that have a given collection lag by the number of days.
-Click New Snapshot to create a new snapshot for the data source.
 This chart updates when you run a new prediction or snapshot.
 The chart also updates with each data set job and an update of target data source.